 An extensive guide to CPD is available on the Training and Development Agency website.
 It covers early professional development (EPD), as well as career goals such as passing the advanced skills teacher assessment.
 The website also includes a revised set of professional standards which set out the professional attributes, knowledge and understanding and skills expected at each stage of a teacher's career.
-There is also an ATL advice factsheet about teaching qualifications and CPD in the FE sector in the light of regulations that came into force in September 2007.

 As a social partner, ATL played a major role in drafting the standards.
 They have been drawn up for the Secretary of State for Children, schools and Families and, together with revised performance management arrangements and the new national strategy for supporting teachers' CPD are part of the government's package of support for new teacher professionalism.